klavinslab/aquaverse/docs/designer/index.md

 **Stepping (i.e. updating) a plan**:
 Sometimes the statuses of operations in a plan get stuck, in waiting for example.
-Or you changed the operation statuses and did need to make check preconditions.
+Or you changed the operation statuses and need to make them check their preconditions.
-To force an update to any operations that need to be updated, go to the "Plan Info" tab on the lect sidebar and click the blue "STEP" button.
+To force an update to any operations that need to be updated, go to the "Plan Info" tab on the left sidebar and click the blue "STEP" button.

 ## Launching plans